Sólyom Hungarian Airways: Destinations

 Under its initial management the airline revealed its planned destinations from Budapest as follows: Amsterdam, Brussels, Frankfurt, London, Milan, Paris and Stockholm.
 By the end of 2014, the airline had sought to add flights to North America and China.
 Having changed management and with revised ambitions no updated plans have been revealed.

 Fleet

 The airline had one airworthy (certified) Boeing 737-500 aircraft, HA-SHA (MSN 24648), on lease.
-As of 27 October 2018 she was seen at Kemble Cotswold Airport Scrap Line in partially disassembled state.
+As of 27 October 2018 it was seen at Kemble Cotswold Airport Scrap Line in partially disassembled state.
 The first aircraft, a Boeing 737-500 HA-SHC (MSN 24274), left the company before receiving engines and on 16 May 2014 was resprayed by Airbourne Colours Ltd into a new livery for its new owner.